 I have never minded my disappearing waist-line, thicker thighs, and expanding belly because that’s what happens when you have another divine-human growing inside of your womb (although I must admit, the stretch marks I see popping up on the center of my belly are making me feel some sort of way).
 Nonetheless, the experience is amazing!
 Plus, there are some serious perks to pregnancy:

 It was during the second trimester that I noticed my skin was looking brighter than ever.
 Blemishes disappeared, my skin tone evened out, and I looked radiant.
-I send plenty thanks to my increased blood volume which is creating my luminescent appearance.
+I send plenty thanks to my increased blood volume that is creating my luminescent appearance.

 My hair seems to be growing at a faster rate.
 It’s full, curlier, healthy-looking, and doesn’t shed very much.
-I don’t know if I should give the credit to my baby girl and my hormones or my prenatal vitamins, but either way, I’ll take it!
+I don’t know if I should give credit to my baby girl and my hormones or my prenatal vitamins, but either way, I’ll take it!

 Longer, Stronger Fingernails

 Here’s another shout-out to my pregnancy hormones.
 My nails have also been growing faster than usual.
-If I break one, I don’t fret and I don’t trim the rest.
+If I break one, I don’t fret, and I don’t trim the rest.
 I know the shorter nail will catch up to the rest in a matter of days.
 Who said baby girls steal their mother’s beauty?
 That’s malarkey!